584 Policy: Student Medication

 5. Medications that are prescription asthma or reactive airway disease medications can be self-administered by a student with an asthma inhaler if:

-a. the school district has received a written authorization from the student’s parent/guardian permitting the student to self-administer the medication;
+a. the District has received a written authorization from the student’s parent/guardian permitting the student to self-administer the medication;

 b. the inhaler is properly labeled for that student; and